 - A non-bleach spray

-Before you start to clean your toilet seat, ensure the room is well ventilated by opening any doors and windows and if possible, turn on a fan to create a good airflow.
+Before you start, open any doors and windows to make sure the room is well ventilated and if possible, turn on a fan to create a good airflow.
 Then follow these steps:

 Important: Always read the label before you use the product.

-Once you’ve finished with the seat and the lid, you can move onto the hard to reach places like the hinges.
-Here’s how you do it:
+Don’t forget the hinges.
+Once you’ve finished with the seat and the lid, it’s time to move onto the hard-to-reach places like the hinges:

-Step 2 – Use the old toothbrush to clean the hinges and get deep into those hard to reach places.
+- Use the old toothbrush to clean the hinges and get deep into those hard-to-reach places.